top of page

 Professor, Universidade Federal do ABC, Brazil

-Dr. Luciana Campos-Paulino earned her MSc in Biological Sciences followed by her PhD in Genetics and Molecular Biology from the Universidade Estadual de Campinas, Brazil.
-She next pursued postdoctoral research at New York University.
-Her current research as a Professor at the Federal University in São Paulo State, Brazil, focuses on microbial communities associated with the human body and their roles in health and disease, with a particular focus on bacterial and fungal communities of the skin.
-Additionally, she is interested in the microbiome of built environments and their impact on human health.
+Dr. Luciana Campos-Paulino earned her MSc in Biological Sciences and PhD in Genetics and Molecular Biology from the Universidade Estadual de Campinas, Brazil, followed by postdoctoral research at New York University.
+As a professor at the Federal University of ABC in São Paulo State, she investigates microbial communities associated with the human body, particularly those of the skin, and explores how built environments influence health.

 Microbiologist | Executive Director, Holobiont Medical Research Foundation

-Dr. Julia Durack is the Executive Director of the Holobiont Medical Research Foundation, a non-profit focused on advancing microbiome research to improve human health.
-She earned her PhD in Food Microbiology and BSc Biomedical Science (Honors) from the University of Tasmania, Australia prior to completing postdoctoral training at UC Berkeley and UC San Francisco in the USA.
-Passionate about advancing healthcare, Dr. Durack uses her expertise to create innovative microbiome-centered products in the cosmeceutical and dietary supplement space, supporting established and emerging health and wellness brands.
+Dr. Julia Durack is the Executive Director of the Holobiont Medical Research Foundation, a nonprofit dedicated to advancing microbiome research for human health.
+She earned her PhD in Food Microbiology and BSc in Biomedical Science (Honors) from the University of Tasmania, Australia, and completed postdoctoral training at UC Berkeley and UC San Francisco.
+Her work focuses on developing microbiome-centered products in the cosmeceutical and dietary supplement fields.

 bottom of page